You are here

 - Test scores will not be used for merit scholarship consideration

-- International students whose native language is not English will be required to demonstrate English language proficiency by submitting TOEFL, IELTS, DuoLingo, or the Pearson Test of English scores.
+Students whose native language is not English are required to demonstrate English language proficiency by submitting TOEFL, IELTS, DuoLingo, or the Pearson Test of English scores as part of the application process.
 Learn more